nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 After extracting the zip files, the complete development environment for QUARTUS version V16.1 is available.
 The respective project is available with all the sources and correctly Quartus-setup.
 The C programs for eclipse-nios2 can be found in the folder software.
 SD-Card, FAT32 support is provided by : http://elm-chan.org/fsw/ff/00index_e.html + http://www.emb4fun.de/
+( Please send me an E-Mail if need access to the BeMicro_CV and DE0_Nano based implementation.)

 **Data format:**
 The DEC RL01/RL02 disk drive did have a capacity of 5.2MB/10.4MB, 2 Heads(surfaces), 256/512 cylinder,